 \[\begin{aligned} Q_{\text {soft }}\left(\mathbf{s}_t, \mathbf{a}_t\right) & \leftarrow r_t+\gamma \mathbb{E}_{\mathbf{s}_{t+1} \sim p_{\mathbf{s}}}\left[V_{\text {soft }}\left(\mathbf{s}_{t+1}\right)\right], \forall \mathbf{s}_t, \mathbf{a}_t \\ V_{\text {soft }}\left(\mathbf{s}_t\right) & \leftarrow \alpha \log \int_{\mathcal{A}} \exp \left(\frac{1}{\alpha} Q_{\text {soft }}\left(\mathbf{s}_t, \mathbf{a}^{\prime}\right)\right) d \mathbf{a}^{\prime}, \forall \mathbf{s}_t \end{aligned}\]

-The iteration will converge to \(Q^*_{\text{soft}}\) and \(V^*_{\text{soft}}\) (Theorem 3 in Soft Q-Learning).
-Apparently, the policy can be monotonically improved in this way, and the process would only stop when the soft Bellman equation is satisfied everywhere.
+The iteration will converge to \(Q^\ast_{\text{soft}}\) and \(V^\ast_{\text{soft}}\) (Theorem 3 in Soft Q-Learning).
+The policy can be monotonically improved in this way (recall the derivation above), and the process would only stop when the soft Bellman equation is satisfied everywhere.

 Soft Q Learning parametrize soft Q function $Q_{\text{soft}}^\theta(s,a)$ and represent soft value function with it.
 At each step of soft Q-iteration: